FAQs – INPATIENT REHAB

 - Long term alcohol rehab: How long?

 A: A positive attitude, a collection of photos or objects to inspire you, and comfortable and low-key clothing are essential to any stay at rehab.

 It’s most likely that you will need to go through a check-in process, so check with the rehab about what IS and what IS NOT allowed during your stay.
 For example, digital devices may be collected during your stay or should be left at home.
 Likewise, perfumes or any toiletries that contain alcohol may not be allowed.
 On the other hand, you’ll want to bring comfortable clothing that is not too revealing, and personal items that make you feel like you’re at home.

-- Inpatient alcohol rehabilitation centers: What to bring with you?
+Inpatient alcohol rehabilitation centers: What to bring with you?

 The right rehab will be different for different individuals.
-Inpatient rehab centers provide intensive drug or alcohol rehabilitation, different therapy models and tools to help you recover from addiction.
+Inpatient centers provide intensive drug or alcohol rehabilitation, different therapy models and tools to help you recover from addiction.
 However, your individualized treatment should be unique, just as your relationship with your drug-of-choice is unique.
 So, how do you know what’s right for you?